"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 John S. Estey ’43 Fund for Teacher Enhancement

-This endowed fund was established in memory of Rowse B. Wilcox, Roland K. Reede, Hermine Ehlers, Harry W. Nordstrom and Beatrice Louise Ecks 1920, honoring former faculty whose extraordinary teachings skills helped fashion a Friends education.
+This endowed fund was established in memory of Rowse B. Wilcox, Roland K. Reede, Hermine Ehlers, Harry W. Nordstrom and Beatrice Louise Ecks 1920, honoring former faculty whose extraordinary teaching skills helped fashion a Friends education.
 This fund is directed towards professional development for teachers, as well as stipends for travel and study, and for refreshment and renewal.

 Richard Eldridge Lifetime Learners Fund